the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

     + `source` (required) ...
 The data source (see "Source Permissions" above) to associate this image with.
     + `image_id` (required) ...
 The unique ID of the image.

 Delete the metadata associated with a single image file and source.
-Equivalent to calling `PUT /api/images/metadata/:uid/:source/:image_id` with the status `deleted`.
+Equivalent to calling the `PUT /api/images/metadata/:uid/:source/:image_id` endpoint with the status `deleted`.

 # `GET /api/images/gallery/:uid`